CYaiche/CYaiche/README.md

 - 📧 You can connect with me on [LinkedIn](https://www.linkedin.com/in/clara-yaiche/).

 ## 🚀 Projects
+- [STT in Bengali](https://github.com/CYaiche/bengali_ASR) : Speech To Text in Bengali : RNN-T trainning and fine-tuning of transformer base incoder-decoder model.
+- [Topic Modeling](https://github.com/CYaiche/nlp_topic_modelling): Natural Language Processing (NLP) for post tag suggestions on Stack Overflow.
 - [Robot Competition](https://os-robot-frosties.mystrikingly.com/): Worked on object recognition and launching using Ev3 Lego Mindstorm.
 - Graphical Data Analysis to assess Twitter profile authority using Python.
-- [Topic Modeling](https://github.com/CYaiche/nlp_topic_modelling): Natural language processing for post tag suggestions on Stack Overflow.

 Thanks for stopping by!
 Feel free to explore my projects and reach out if you have any questions. 😄